 Could there be a gut–bone axis?
 Researchers are constantly finding new connections between the microbes that inhabit our bodies and our health, and emerging science suggests that bone disease might begin in the gut.
 Read on to learn how your gut microbes shape your immune system, influence nutrient status, and maintain skeletal health.

 The trillions of bacteria that inhabit our gastrointestinal tract play an intricate and increasingly appreciated role in human health.
 Deemed by some as the “forgotten organ” (1), new connections between these microorganisms and our physiology are being discovered all the time.

 In recent months, I’ve written extensively about these connections.
-Check out my other blog articles to learn more about the influence of microbes on your health:
+Check out my other blog articles to learn more about the influence of the gut microbiome on your health:

 - Skin microbiota and your health

 - Got allergies?
 Your microbes could be responsible.

 - Your gut microbes and your thyroid: What’s the connection?